 Digital Object Identifier (DOI)

 Rzhanov, Yuri; Cutter, Randy G. Jr.; and Mayer, Larry A., "Seafloor Segmentation Based on Bathymetric Measurements from Multibeam Echosounders Data" (2003).
-Center for Coastal and Ocean Mapping.
+International Symposium on Signal Processing and Its Applications (SPIA).
 283.